KavinMistry/flex/README.md

-# Show:
+# Show(Paper only):
 This is a simple and very lightweight show/flex plugin, which will also display the item itself upon hovering it's name in the chat!

-If you find any bugs please email me at: minekavincraft@gmail.com, I will fix them asap !
+If you find any bugs please email me at: minekavincraft@gmail.com, I will fix them asap!

-### Check Out My Work:
-New Mage PvP server: https://youtu.be/wgb2LsFLwA4?si=DmEX_Yz-ImARcHaM

 ## Guide: